shichenz1999/ai-work-assistant/terraform/README.md

 # Terraform (Render Deployment)

-Deploy the orchestrator service to Render using the repo Dockerfile.
+Deploy the orchestrator service and Discord listener to Render using the repo Dockerfile.

 ## Prerequisites
 - Render API key and owner/team ID.